MK2112/any_to_any.py/README.md

 1. **Download/Clone**:
    - Download the most recent version from this Git repository directly, or use `git clone` to do so
 2. **Python Version**:
-   - Ensure you have Python 3.x installed on your system.
-If not, you can download it from the official [Python website](https://www.python.org/downloads/).
+   - Ensure you have Python 3.x installed on your system.<br>If not, you can download it from the official [Python website](https://www.python.org/downloads/).
 3. **Install Dependencies**:
-   - This script relies on packages listed in the `requirements.txt`.
-Open a terminal in the project folder and run:<br>`pip install -r requirements.txt`
+   - This script relies on packages listed in the `requirements.txt`.<br>Open a terminal in the project folder and run:<br>`pip install -r requirements.txt`
 4. **Running the Script**:
    Fundamentally, you can use Any_to_Any.py in two ways:
    - *Web Interface*